jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 ## Point of view
 	We met a restaurant owner.
-	We were amazed to realize that two in one customers left because of waiting.
+	We were amazed to realize that one out of two customers leaves because of waiting.
 	It’d be game-changing to drastically reduce the time customers have to wait.

 ## Persona